 Fluoroscopy, an exam of deep structures using x-rays.

 The doctor uses ultrasound over your abdomen to see your liver and other organs.
 We mark the area on your abdomen where the drain will be placed.
-Your skin is cleaned with soap.
+Your skin is cleaned with Chlorhexidine or a solution.
 We cover you with sterile drapes to help prevent infection.
 The doctors wear sterile gowns and masks.

 Using fluoroscopy, the doctor places a small needle through your skin and into your liver.
 The doctor will remove the needle and replace it with a soft tube in the bile duct.
 After placing the soft tube (catheter) into the bile duct, the doctor will give a small amount of contrast to see how bile flows.
 We use fluoroscopy to see the ducts when the contrast goes in.
 The pictures show how the tube is placed:

 A. Needle placed into liver and bile duct.

 B. A guidewire is passed through the needle and down into the bile ducts.